rana-hassan/tfac-ai-tutor-frontend/README.md

 # Base44 App

-This app was created automatically by Base44.
+This app was created automatically by me and Base44.
 It's a Vite+React app that communicates with the Base44 API.
+Special thanks to : OpenAPI, Perplexity and others.
 ## Running the app

 ```bash